yuanLeeMidori/OSD600.GoodLinkOrBadLink/README.md

 Use this command to install the tool:

+`dotnet tool install -g OSD600.GoodLinkOrBadLink`

+Use this command to install the specific version:

-`dotnet tool install --global OSD600.GoodLinkOrBadLink --version 1.0.4`
+`dotnet tool install -g OSD600.GoodLinkOrBadLink --version *the-version-you-want*`

+Use this command to upgrade to the latest version:

+`dotnet tool update OSD600.GoodLinkOrBadLink -g`

+Use this command to uninstall the tool:

+`dotnet tool uninstall -g OSD600.GoodLinkOrBadLink`

 #### How to use it